kabelj/AA6XA-Logger/README.md

 get credit for your activation :D

 On opening the logger, it will prompt you to select a log file.
-This is either a new or existing one.
+Select an existing log file.
+If you wish to create a new file, click "cancel" and another dialog will appear to allow you to create a new log.
 Enter in the log data, clicking <enter> or "Save QSO" after each one.
 Selecting Export>"SOTA CSV" or Export>"WWFF ADIF" will prompt you to choose the name of the file, then write the QSOs in the appropriate format.
 Exporting one of the contests will behave similarly.
 Currently, you need to give it a new log file name for each activation.
 It is